 A walk along the pilgrims’ route is also a walk through Norwegian history.
-Along the way, you pass one cultural treasure after the other.
+Along the way, you pass one cultural treasure after another.
 Budsjord pilgrim farm is one of them.

 Budsjord is a unique farm with many well-preserved houses and buildings.

-"The farm was active until 1958", Erik says.
-"When we took over Budsjord, it looked practically the same as in the late 1800s, including all the equipment that had been used to operate the farm over the centuries.
-Everything has been well taken care of."
+“The farm was active until 1958”, Erik says.
+“When we took over Budsjord, it looked practically the same as in the late 1800s, and still had all the equipment that had been used to operate the farm over the centuries.
+Everything has been well taken care of.”

-Just as it was in the old days, this historic farm is the last stop before the tough trek across the Dovrefjell mountain range.
+Just as it was in the old days, the historic farm is the last stop before the tough hike across the Dovrefjell mountain range.
 The previous owners of Budsjord opened the farm for local events and pilgrim accommodation in 1995.